Sheikh Mohammed issues new law creating digital window for establishing companies in Dubai

-A new decree has been issued regarding the unified digital window for establishing companies in the emirate of Dubai.

-The law is meant to ease investors' experience in the emirate by creating a digital window to integrate the establishing and licensing processes, and to provide specific channels that enable them to search for information, obtain licenses, and other services related to conducting economic activity.

-Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, issued the decree, whose provisions apply to all economic activities practised in Dubai.
+In his capacity as the Ruler of Dubai, Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, issued Decree No. (13) of 2024 on the Unified Digital Platform for establishing companies in Dubai.
+The decree forms part of Dubai’s efforts to enhance its business environment and advance economic growth.

+The platform seeks to integrate various licensing processes in Dubai including those managed by the Department of Economy and Tourism, the Authorities of special development zones and freezones, including the Dubai International Financial Centre (DIFC), and other relevant entities.
+The integration is aimed at significantly improving the investor experience in Dubai.
+By offering a streamlined channel for accessing information, obtaining licenses, and availing other services related to economic activities, the platform seeks to enhance the ease and convenience of investors.

-It also aims to regulate the issuance of licenses, permits and approvals in Dubai, according to clear and simplified rules and procedures that support the investor’s journey, and to address the obstacles that investors may face.
+The decree, which applies to all economic activities in Dubai, also aims to regulate the issuance of licenses, permits and approvals in the emirate to enhance clarity and simplicity.
+It also seeks to help investors overcome obstacles in setting up or operating businesses in Dubai.

 The authorities also seized eggs wrapped in cotton and talismans — all believed to be intended for use in sorcery